Atticus-Codes/reproducible-research_homework/README.md

 In the left plot, the path's y-values range from approximately -5 to 1, and the x-values span from about -2 to 3.
 In the right plot, the y-values range from -1 to 4, and the x-values range from -1 to 4.5.
 Both paths finish after 500 time units.
 Given the number of random choices involved, it is highly unlikely that the same plot would be reproduced twice.

-The color gradient on each path represents the passage of time, with darker colors indicating earlier steps and lighter colors indicating later steps.
+The colour gradient on each path represents the passage of time, with darker colors indicating earlier steps and lighter colors indicating later steps.

 ![image](https://github.com/user-attachments/assets/b8c7186c-dc5a-4867-abe2-c0957063c4a7)